Associate Profesor Dr. Shanthini Pillai of UKM will discuss, with her research team Dr. Liz Ng, Dr. Suziana Mat Saad, and Ms. Anne

 microorganism when they “detect” such compounds?

 On Globalisation and Cultural Identities.
+By world

 renowned French novelist, Jean-Christophe Rufin.
 Moderator: Ahmad Fuad Ramat (BFM Radio)